2017 Update: Open from September 23 – October 31, 2016 from 10 am – 5 pm. Check out my list of 50 family-friendly fall events around Connecticut.

 Pumpkintown is known for their non-scary pumpkin displays.
 With all the haunted houses and spooky hay rides around Halloween it’s nice to have an activity that won’t scare the little ones.
 My twins are two-years-old and at the perfect age to begin enjoying the fun part of Halloween.
 This was the perfect activity to celebrate the season without being spooked.

 It is open from the end of September until Halloween.
 The cost is $2 during the week and $5 on weekends.
 Children under 2 are free.
-There is a hay ride that is available only on the weekends and Columbus Day.
-We visited during the week and while it wasn’t too crowded, we did miss the hay ride.
+The hay ride was closed on the day of our visit.

 The “town” is designed with hand-painted pumpkin displays.
 There are many locations you might find in a small New England town.
 My twins loved running in and out of the displays.
 They especially enjoyed “driving” the McGourd’s Farm tractor.